Joyce Chin: Personal life

 Chin is married to fellow comics artist Arthur Adams, whom she met at the 1996 San Diego Comic-Con.
-The two have inked each others' pencils.
+The two have inked each other's pencils.
 As of 1997 they lived in Portland, Oregon.
 They later moved to San Francisco, California, before settling in Walnut Creek.

 In March 2019, while at a Chicago airport during her journey to the Chicago Comic & Entertainment Expo, Chin suffered a subarachnoid hemorrhage, or stroke, resulting from a brain aneurysm, and broke an ankle during the fall that followed her loss of consciousness.
 Following emergency brain surgery on March 22 Chin told Bleeding Cool that she suffered no loss of cognitive or motor functioning.
 A GoFundMe page was set up to help defray her medical bills, while Dynamite Entertainment announced it would release a lithograph of Chin's artwork that served as the cover of Vampirella #20 in 2001, in order to raise additional funds.
 Any surplus funds would go to the Hero Initiative charity.

 Awards

-Chin received an Inkpot Award at Comic-Con International in 2017.
+Chin received an Inkpot Award at San Diego Comic-Con in 2017.